Crustacean1/ObliviousRouting/literature.md

 - Metric approximation of a graph
 - Permutation/sorting networks
 - Duality and relaxation, particularly the kind shown in APPROXIMATE MAX-FLOW... where it is used to construct growing algorithm
-- Vatcher's sorting networks
+- Batcher's sorting networks
-- d-way shuffle
+- [*] d-way shuffle important!
 - [x] buy-at-bulk or rent-or-buy network design / monotonicity
 - Monotone subadditive functions
 - oblivious Steiner forest problem